Single-sh/EpicMMOSystem/PublishVersion/README.md

  - MMO-like friends list.
  - On screen XP bar.
  - Compatible with [ItemRequiresSkillLevel](https://valheim.thunderstore.io/package/Detalhes/ItemRequiresSkillLevel/) mod.
 Equipment can be limited by level or attribute.
  - Compatible with KGMarketplace mod.
-Experience rewards can be added: (EpicMMO_Exp: text, 250) Quests can be limited by level (EpicMMO_Level: text, 20).
+Experience rewards can be added: (EpicMMO_Exp: 250) Quests can be limited by level (EpicMMO_Level: text, 20)

  ![https://i.imgur.com/lkCcVOo.png](https://i.imgur.com/lkCcVOo.png)